-If you would like to discuss any issues in the Draft Annual Plan or Summary Document please contact your local councillor or council staff.
-You are welcome to telephone the Council on (03) 685-9010 or freephone 0800 685-8514 for contact information, or email the Council at council@mackenzie.govt.nz.
+If you would like to discuss issues in the Annual Plan please contact your local Councillor or Council staff.
+You are welcome to phone the Council on 03 685 9010 or Freephone 0800 685 8514 for contact information, or email the Council at council@mackenzie.govt.nz.